 I am passionate about many things, however my greatest joy and inspirations have been found while in the presence of children.
 This fact led me toward the field of education, where I have worked in various capacities for over a decade.
-Presently, I am employed as the Yoga & Meditation Instructor at The Advent School in Beacon Hill.
+Presently, I am employed as the Yoga & Meditation Instructor at The Advent School in Beacon Hill neighborhood of Boston, MA.

 My personal yoga journey began shortly after I relocated from Central Massachusetts to the Boston area in 2003, albeit casually.
 In an effort to self-regulate (via Hatha yoga) after long hours working as a Teacher / Youth Educator, I attended weekly yoga classes at a local gym and began practicing at home with the help of podcasts.
 What I found early on in my yoga journey was a feeling of peace and calmness that was comparable to what I discovered on one of my exploratory long walks through the woods as a young person.
 The calm that came to me by way of yoga began to affect the way that I thought, the way I interacted with others (and myself*) and more specifically with my students.
 It heightened my compassion and also deepened the desire that I had to do more meaningful work.
 I found myself incorporating yogic breathing techniques and various yogic principles & practices into my daily interactions with students.

 Inspired by the enthusiasm of my students and motivated by a conversation shared with a co-worker, I pursued my Yoga Teacher Training with Sharon Trull and first became a Certified Children’s Yoga Instructor through Child Light Yoga.
 This certification was later enhanced by my 200 hour YTT completed with 4 Corners Yoga of Dorchester, focusing on Trauma Informed Yoga.